liberdapps/P2PChange/README.md

   * The smart contract recalculates the trade amount from 500 USDT to 400 USDT (0.4 BTC * 1000 USDT/BTC), returning 100 USDT to Alice.
   * Bob loses 100 shares, since he has sen't the incorrect amount and 100 USDT had to be returned to Alice.
 Bob now has 400 shares.
   * Alice gets 400 shares, since 400 USDT is the new amount of stablecoins being traded.
 Alice now has 900 shares.
-  * A fee of 0.5 USDT (0.25% of 200 USDT) is taken and goes to the smart contract mediator.
+  * A fee of 1.00 USDT (0.25% of 400 USDT) is taken and goes to the smart contract mediator.
-  * A fee of 1.5 USDT (0.75% of 200 USDT) is taken and is distributed proportionally among the sharesholders:
+  * A fee of 3.00 USDT (0.75% of 400 USDT) is taken and is distributed proportionally among the sharesholders:
-     * Bob gets 1.50 USDT x 31% (400 shares / 1300 total shares) = 0.465 USDT.
+     * Bob gets 3.00 USDT x 31% (400 shares / 1300 total shares) = 0.93 USDT.
-     * Charlie gets 1.50 USDT x 69% (900 shares / 1300 total shares) = 1.035 USDT.
+     * Charlie gets 3.00 USDT x 69% (900 shares / 1300 total shares) = 2.07 USDT.
-   * Bob gets 396 USDT (400 USDT minus 1% fee).
+   * Bob also gets 396 USDT (400 USDT minus 1% fee) from the trade.